Disclaimer

 - Ensure

-are installed. - Debian/Ubuntu:
+iftopandnloadare installed. - Debian/Ubuntu:

-sudo apt update && sudo apt install iftop nload wget
+sudo apt update && sudo apt install iftop nload wget - CentOS/RHEL/Fedora:

-sudo yum install iftop nload wget
+sudo yum install iftop nload wgetorsudo dnf install iftop nload wget

 - Ensure